Uttarayan002/Uttarayan002/README.md

 # Hi, I’m Uttarayan Haldar
 **Early-Career Data Scientist |  Driving Business Impact with Data & ML**

 Well as you can see from my profile, I solve business problems by turning raw data into decisions that move the needle.
 With experience building KPIs, ML models, and pipelines, I focus on clarity, outcomes, and measurable business value.
 Currently deepening my expertise in NLP and Reinforcement Learning to solve next-gen decision problems.
 My approach blends systems thinking, fast iteration, and team-aligned delivery.
 I'm ready to bring this mindset into a data team focused on growth, clarity, and impact.

+***A data scientist is only as valuable as the quality of data they deliver to decision-makers.***

 ## Currently Leveling Up In
-- Advanced NLP with spaCy & Transformers
+- Advanced NLP with NLTK, spaCy & Reainforcement Learning
-- Modular Data Cleaning Pipelines
+- Modular and ML Pipelines
 - Deployment with Streamlit + Docker

-***A data scientist is only as valuable as the quality of data they deliver to decision-makers.***

 ###  Connect with me